dedis/cothority/byzcoin/Contracts.md

 ## Genesis Configuration

-The special `InstanceID` with 64 x 0x00 bytes is the genesis configuration pointer that has as the data the `DarcID` of the genesis Darc.
+The special `InstanceID` with 32 0 bytes is the genesis configuration pointer that has as the data the `DarcID` of the genesis Darc.
 This instance is unique as it defines the basic running configuration of ByzCoin.
 The Darc it points to will delegate authorizations to spawn new instances to other Darcs, who can themselves delegate further.

-The following two contracts can only be instantiated once in the whole system:

-- `GenesisReference`, which has the `InstanceID` of 64 x 0x00 and points to the genesis Darc
-- `Config`, which defines the basic configuration of ByzCoin:
-  - `Roster` is the list of all nodes participating in the consensus
+The config holds the interval for the blocks, and also the current roster of nodes that collectively witness the transactions.

 ### Spawn